zischler/craft-helium/README.md

 - clone repository
 - install MAMP or XAMPP to run MySQL and Apache Server on machine
+- setup .env file in /craft
-- create database craft-helium on MySQL server
+  - setup database name for mysql server
   - MySQL Settings:
     - user: root
     - pw: root
     - port: 8889
+- create database with your database name on MySQL server
 - Any more questions?
 Read this: https://docs.craftcms.com/v3/installation.html

 ## Run Frontend